mark-anto/JediLiquidity/README.md

 Here x is the amount added as market A and (1000 - x) is the amount added as market B. The value of the split should be roughly same as ratio of
 A:B so as to not cause any swings.
-Equation [1] can be exapnded using AMM formulae to further simplify this equation to a quadratic to be solved for x by solving quadratic roots using the determinant.
+Equation [1] can be expanded using AMM formulae to further simplify this equation to a quadratic to be solved for x by solving quadratic roots using the determinant.

 # Example Use Case